vault27/Foundation/routing.md

 - Administartive distance
 - Metrics
 - Redistribution
+- Filtering in redistribution
+- Filtering in routes exchange
+- Summarization

+Routing table input data:

+- Static routes with administrative distance
+- Connected networks
+- Routes from dynamic routing protocols

+If ECMP is enabled several routes can be installed to the same destination, we can do it with static routes as well.

+Wich route to use is determined by administrative ditsnce or metric.
+On Linux (and, I think, on Windows) priority is determined by metric, but it is not the case on macOS as you correctly pointed out.
+Instead of assigning metrics to individual routes, macOS assigns priorities to interfaces.

 ## Packet processing

 - Router receives a frame, FCS is checked, router checks the Ethernet Type field for the packet type
 - Data Link header and trailer can now be discarded
 - Header checksum is first verified for IPv4, no header checksum for IPv6